 About Mrs. Ouellette

-My name is Emily Ouellette, and I am a recent graduate from the University of Michigan.
-I was born and raised in Saline, MI, and love teaching in the district I grew up in.
+My name is Emily Ouellette, and am an elementary general music teacher in the Saline Area Schools District.
+I graduated from the University of Michigan in 2014 and was hired within the district shortly after I graduated.
+Born and raised in Saline, MI, I love teaching in the district I grew up in.
 For as long as I remember I have wanted to educate.
 I firmly believe in the importance of education and the value it has in society.
 In my classroom, it is my objective that students learn to become life-long learners and to function in society as cooperating, involved, and creative individuals.

 During the completion of my undergraduate degree in Music Education my primary instrument of study was bassoon, however through coursework I have also studied most band and orchestral instruments.
 Prior to my college education I took private piano lessons, and continued to study piano through college.
 I also have taken voice lessons to understand the most valuable concept used in an elementary classroom.
 I completed my student teaching in an elementary general music classroom as well as a high school classroom, and have learned the required skills it takes to work with a wide range of ages.
 Through teaching private piano and bassoon lessons I have worked with students at the individual level and have learned the importance of addressing the needs of individual students in the classroom.